Manatee County SAR

-Project Lifesaver is an innovative and rapidly growing program aiding the victims and families suffering Alzheimer's Disease and related disorders such as Down's Syndrome and Autism Spectrum Disorders.
-Project Lifesaver uses state-of-the-art technology employing wristband transmitters to locate wandering and lost adults and children.
-Over 5,000,000 people in the USA have Alzheimer's.
+Project Lifesaver is a rapid response program that locates people with cognitive impairment(s) (i.e., Alzheimer’s, autism, Down syndrome and dementia) who wander away from their caregivers.
+Members enrolled in the program wear a bracelet that contains a battery-operated transmitter that emits a tracking signal.
+If the member wanders away, the caregiver notifies 9-1-1.
+Manatee County SAR then is dispatched to the wanderer’s last known location and uses a mobile receiver to pick up the member’s signal, thus locating the person.
+Over 6.9 million people in the USA have Alzheimer's today.
 That number will triple by 2050.
 Well over 50% of these people wander and become lost.
 A lost person with Alzheimer's or other dementia represents a critical emergency as nearly half of them will die and many can become injured or fall victim to predators if they are not located within 24 hours.
 The number of people, families and communities experiencing this risk will grow dramatically in this decade.
 If you are not yet touched in some way by Alzheimer's or related disease, chances are you will be within the next several years.
 You will find it among neighbors, your friends, co-workers and their families, and perhaps within your own family.

 How Project Lifesaver Works

-Project Lifesaver is much more than a passive ID bracelet.
-It is an active system that relies on state-of-the-art technology and a specially trained search and rescue team.
 People who are part of the Project Lifesaver program wear a personalized bracelet that emits a tracking signal.
-When caregivers notify Manatee County Search & Rescue that the person is missing, a search and rescue team responds to the wanderer's area and starts searching with the mobile locator tracking system.
+When caregivers notify Manatee County Search & Rescue that the person is missing, a search and rescue team responds to the wanderer's last known location and starts searching with the mobile locator tracking system.
 Search times have been reduced from hours and days to minutes.
 In hundreds of searches, there have been no reported serious injuries or deaths, recovery times average less than 30 minutes.
 The Project Lifesaver bracelet is a one-ounce battery-operated radio wrist transmitter emitting an automatic tracking signal every second, 24 hours a day.
 The signal is tracked on the ground by Search/Rescue Technicians, Sheriff’s Deputies or in the air by helicopter.
-All responders are especially trained to use the advanced technology equipment to track a signal over several miles.
+All responders are especially trained to use the equipment to track a signal over several miles.
 Since each bracelet has a unique radio frequency, the Project Lifesaver search team positively locates and identifies the person who has wandered away from home or a care facility.

 You may be asking “Now all this sounds nice but how much does this cost?”